 - Stir in saffron liquid into the egg mixture.

-- Mix in potato slices.
+- Scrub fingerling potatoes clean and cut in thin slices.
+Mix in potato slices.

 - Spray 9-inch ceramic pie dish with cooking spray and pour in the egg-potato mixture.